bitflate/bitflate/README.md

 Bitflate is a Bitcoin-based crypto currency.
 The project is in experimental stage.
 The main differentiation of Bitflate is inflation.

-The goal is to create a stable crypto currency, stable coin through inflation.
+The goal is to create a digital native stable crypto currency, a stable coin through inflation.

 By adding inflation, we can: